mdo-org/mdo/README.md

 ### Building / Publishing the project

 - Run `lerna run build` to build all packages
-- Run `npm run publish` to publish all packages
+- Run `./bin/publish` to publish all packages